AI-Assisted Decision Making with Human Learning: Acknowledgments

 \textbf{Example.} To build intuition about our model and how the fundamental tradeoffs arise within this framework, let us revisit our medical diagnosis example in a single-decision setting.
 Suppose that the doctor has three possible tests they can run, with true coefficients $a_1=0.3$, $a_2=0.2$, and $a_3=0.1$.
 That is, test $1$ is the most informative, followed by test $2$, and test $3$ is the least informative.
 However, the doctor overestimates the importance of tests $1$ and $3$, with $h_1=0.8$ and $h_3=0.15$, while accurately interpreting test $2$, with $h_2=a_2=0.2$.
 Suppose that the algorithm knows both the ground truth and the human's model and can select any subset of tests (i.e., there is no budget constraint, $k=n=3$).

-Table \ref{tbl:example-mse} summarizes the MSE of the human's prediction, for each of the $2^3$ possible subsets of tests that the algorithm can select.
-As can be seen, the best human performance (i.e., the least MSE) is achieved by selecting tests $2$ and $3$, and therefore this is the algorithm's optimal feature selection in the single-decision setup.
+Table \ref{tbl:example-mse} summarizes the MSE of the human's prediction for each of the $2^3$ possible subsets of tests (i.e., features) that the algorithm can select.
+As can be seen, the best human performance (i.e., the least MSE) is achieved by selecting features $2$ and $3$, and therefore this is the algorithm's optimal feature selection in the single-decision setup.
 This optimal subset includes test $2$, which the human perfectly understands ($h_2 = a_2$).
-Test $3$ is also selected, despite some divergence between the human's beliefs and the ground truth ($h_3 \neq a_3$), because the divergence is small enough relative to its informativeness to still make it beneficial.
-Notably, the optimal subset does not include the most informative test (test 1), as the high divergence in the human's interpretation of this test ($h_1 \gg a_1$) outweighs its informativeness. {In Section \ref{sec:static}, we analyze the exact condition under which the algorithm selects features for an optimal subset in a single prediction instance.} This illustrates Tradeoff \ref{tradeoff1}: when minimizing the MSE loss, the algorithm balances between high informativeness and low divergence of the selected tests.
+Test $3$ is also selected, despite some divergence between the human's belief and the ground truth ($h_3 \neq a_3$), because the divergence is small enough relative to its informativeness to still make it beneficial.
+Notably, the optimal subset does not include the most informative test (test 1), as the high divergence in the human's interpretation of this test ($h_1 \gg a_1$) outweighs its informativeness. {In Section \ref{sec:static}, we analyze the exact condition under which the algorithm selects features for an optimal subset in a single prediction instance.} This illustrates Tradeoff \ref{tradeoff1}: when minimizing the MSE loss of the human's prediction, the algorithm balances between high informativeness and low divergence of the selected features.

 This example also demonstrates the importance of modeling the human's decision-making process in addition to modeling the ground truth.
 A na\"{\i}ve algorithm, which does not model human decisions but instead bases its feature selection solely on its own estimates, would recommend considering all features to minimize the error from its own perspective.
 In our example, this would result in almost the worst possible error, as shown in Table \ref{tbl:example-mse}.